How to make takoyaki with fish: A delicious cod ball recipe

-- Set a timer for four minutes and keep turning constantly.
+- Set a timer for 4 minutes and keep turning constantly.

 - Put the takoyaki balls onto a platter and serve with takoyaki sauce and Japanese mayonnaise.
 Sprinkle with katsuobushi and dried seaweed.

-Also check out this more traditional takoyaki recipe with octopus
+Also check out these more traditional takoyaki recipes with octopus

 Use enough oil

-When cooking your Takoyaki make sure to use enough oil.
-Be generous with the oil when you are greasing the pan by placing at least 5mm of oil in every hole.
-This will ensure the takoyaki does not stick to the pan, make it easier to flip over, and give them a lovely crispy texture.
+When cooking your takoyaki, make sure to use enough oil.
+Be generous with the oil when you’re greasing the pan by placing at least 5mm of oil in every hole.
+This will ensure the takoyaki does not stick to the pan.
+It’ll also make it easier to flip them over and give them a lovely crispy texture.

 Pour batter generously

-When the pan starts to smoke it is time to fill the pan with batter.
+When the pan starts to smoke, it’s time to fill the pan with batter.
 If it begins to overflow, don’t worry.
 Make sure to add enough batter so that when you add the ingredients, the whole pan is covered with batter.

-If you decide to use bigger pieces of fish, less batter is necessary, and try to just cover the holes as it will naturally overflow when the pieces are added.
+If you decide to use bigger pieces of fish, less batter is necessary.
+Try to just cover the holes, as they’ll naturally overflow when the pieces are added.

 Take care to rotate the balls

-It is important to continue to rotate the balls as they are cooking to give an even brown color.
+It’s important to continue rotating the balls as they’re cooking to give an even brown color.
 In some pans, it may even be necessary to move the balls into different holes so that each one gets an even brown color.